SvenMichaelKlose/tre/README.md

 configuration.

-# Developing a project – here's the catch
+## Developing a project – here's the catch

-The initial project setups come with a bunch of external modules included already, so you can play around with them without needing to tweak the makefiles.
+The initial project setups come with a bunch of external modules included already, so you can play around with them without need to tweak the makefiles.
 That's as simple as it can get at this time.  tré comes with no IDE whatsoever.
+If you decide to continue working with tré you WILL find inconveniences and bugs – and you are very welcome to help out.

+## How to debug tré programs

-But what you'll see in your browser's debugger is more or less readable.
+What you'll see in your browser's debugger is more or less readable.
 One of

 ```lisp
 (invoke-debugger)